msmoiz/dex/README.md

-# dex
+# Dex

-dex is an implementation of the Domain Name System (DNS).
+Dex is an implementation of the Domain Name System (DNS).
 It includes an authoritative nameserver and a command-line client (`dex`) that operates in a manner similar to `dig`.